 | Year 4 | Second renewal + ongoing costs | ~€12,500 | €568,000 |

-Legal & Professional Fees
+What Are the Legal & Professional Fees?

 What you're actually paying for — and what's extra.

-Legal fees for a Portugal Golden Visa typically range from €5,000–€15,000, depending on complexity, family size, and the law firm's reputation.
+Legal fees for a Portugal Golden Visa typically range from €6,000-€10,000 for a straightforward single applicant.
+Family packages commonly sit around €15,000-€20,000, while complex cases can reach €35,000, depending on structure, family size, documentation, and the law firm's role.

 Fee Breakdown by Service